arunma/reconnect-py/README.md

 ```

 ## Build and Run
-If you would like to run it inside `cargo`, the command is
+If you would like to run the program inside `cargo`, the command is

 ```
 cargo run -- -l ./fixtures/test_demographics1.csv -r ./fixtures/test_demographics2.csv
 ```

-Alternatively (recommended), you would build the optimized binary for release using
+Alternatively (recommended), you could build the optimized binary for release using

 ```
 cargo build --release